H2g2: History

 Digital Village was renamed in 2000 to "h2g2", an abbreviation for the title as well as part of the url.
 The site was a runner-up for Best Community Site in the Yell.com awards in 2000.
 At its highest point (October 2000) the company had over 40 employees.
 Like other dot-com companies, Adams' company ran into financial difficulties towards the end of 2000 and eventually ceased operations.
 In January 2001, the management of the site was taken over by the BBC, and moved to bbc.co.uk (then known as BBCi).
-While many h2g2 staff continued to work without pay until the h2g2 site, brand and several staff moved to the British Broadcasting Corporation.
+While many h2g2 staff continued to work without pay until the h2g2 site, brand and several staff moved to the BBC.
 The game division became a new company, Phase 3 Studios, which continued for several months under the ownership of PAN Interactive, but ultimately closed in 2002.

 21 April 2005 marked the re-launch of h2g2 Mobile, an edition of the guide produced for PDAs (Personal Digital Assistants) and mobile phones that could access the internet, so that people could read h2g2 entries while on the move.
 This was done because people wanted h2g2 to be much like the Hitchhiker's Guide described in the books – a mobile, electronic device that anyone could read from anywhere.
 An earlier incarnation of h2g2 Mobile was a WAP phone based version of h2g2.
-Announced at First Tuesday in London on 14 December 1999, it became the most trafficked WAP site in Europe until it was closed down by the BBC when it took over the site in January 2001. h2g2 Mobile was closed by the BBC as it then believed that its license conditions did not allow it to deliver any service over a telephone system.
+Announced at First Tuesday in London on 14 December 1999, it became the most trafficked WAP site in Europe until it was closed down by the BBC when it took over the site in January 2001. h2g2 Mobile was closed by the BBC as it then believed that its licence conditions did not allow it to deliver any service over a telephone system.